Mutual Broadcasting System: From 3M to Amway

 Diehm was succeeded early in 1972 by C. Edward Little, a former executive and owner of Hollywood, Florida, Mutual affiliate WGMA.
 Little arrived in the position with a commitment to expand Mutual's news service and program offerings, conceding that Mutual had long been fourth among the legacy "big four" radio networks.
 Taking a page from ABC's move to split its radio network years earlier, Little launched two additional news services, the Mutual Black Network (MBN) and the Mutual Spanish Network (MSN; Mutual Cadena Hispánica, or MCH), on May 1, 1972.
 Targeting Black audiences, MBN supplied 100 five-minute-long news and sports reports weekly along with other programming, with MCH featuring similar fare aimed at Spanish-language listeners.
 By July 1972, Mutual had 550 affiliates, MBN had 55 and MCH had 21.
 While MCH lasted only six months, by 1974, MBN had grown to 98 affiliates.
+In 1973, Little oversaw the launch of the Mutual Progressive Network (MPN), a network news service that catered to rock-oriented stations; by 1980, MPN would re-brand to Mutual Lifestyle Radio, resulting in a format change to an adult contemporary style, with elements of light conversation, before completely ceasing operations in 1983.

 In July 1974, Mutual introduced the distinctive two-toned "Mutualert" network cue tones heard at the beginning and end of newscasts and programs, between commercials and during network identification breaks.
 For the rest of its existence, Mutual would use these cue tones, dubbed "bee-doops" by listeners.
-The youth-oriented Mutual Progressive News was launched for Top 40 and country outlets and was also made available for non-commercial educational stations in markets without an existing Mutual affiliate.
 Little later oversaw the 1978 launch of the Mutual Southwest Network, a regional "mininetwork" that handled distribution for the Dallas Cowboys Radio Network and featured Southwest Conference football games.
 In 1976, 49 percent of MBN ownership was sold to the Sheridan Broadcasting Corporation followed by the remaining 51 percent in 1979, at which point MBN was renamed the Sheridan Broadcasting Network and later merged into National Black Network to create American Urban Radio Networks.

 Fraim and Berry initially had control over Mutual Broadcasting Corp., but investor Benjamin D. Gilbert and his wife quietly bought out their stakes as well as those of the other investors, becoming the group's principal owners.
 The Gilberts would attract unwanted attention for themselves over one particular program.
 In 1974, the Liberty Lobby, a think tank and lobby group that espoused far-right views and antisemitism, purchased airtime for a daily five-minute show, This Is Liberty Lobby, which also offered the organization's "America First" pamphlet at the end of every episode.
 While not directly from Mutual, it was made available to the network's over 600 stations, with 126 carrying it by July.
 The Anti-Defamation League alleged the Mutual connection came as the Gilberts personally contributed thousands of dollars to the Liberty Lobby since 1966.
 After refusing to transmit two specific episodes in November, Mutual cancelled the Liberty Lobby contract at year's end.